Car detailing

 What is Paint Correction?

 While paint correction might simply sound like polishing your vehicle, it is a lot more than that.
-It refers to the process of eliminating the defects from your vehicle’s paint, such as scratches, swirl marks, and oxidation.
+It refers to the process of eliminating the defects from your car's paint, such as scratches, swirl marks, and oxidation.

 Just think of it as refining the surface until imperfections disappear, revealing a smooth and glossy finish.